invisibleXML/ixml/misc/proposal-F-S.md

-processors MUST produce the correct XML form of each pragma, just as they produce the corresponding XML form for any construct in the grammar, *except* as the processor's behavior is affected by the presence of pragmas, in the grammar for ixml used to parse the input.
+processors MUST produce the correct XML form of each pragma, just as they produce the corresponding XML form for any construct in the grammar, *except* as the processor's behavior is affected by the presence of pragmas in the grammar for ixml used to parse the input.

 ## Namespace declarations